Best Backcountry Ski Poles of 2021

 As with all carbon poles, durability is more of a concern than with fully aluminum options.
 This pole features an aluminum upper shaft and a carbon lower shaft, decreasing the amount of susceptible carbon in the design while also retaining weight savings.
 Still, the pole feels solid, and we have no concerns about durability for all but careless use.
 This pole also doesn't collapse very small, making it unsuitable for splitboarders.
 Backcountry skiers looking for the best poles they can buy, though, should look no further than this pair.

 Black Diamond Carbon Compactor

-The Black Diamond Carbon Compactor is a three-section collapsible z-style pole that packs down to a remarkable 16 inches, fitting easily on the outside or inside of a day pack.
+The Black Diamond Carbon Compactor is a three-section collapsible z-style pole that packs down to a remarkable 16 inches, fitting easily on the outside or inside a day pack.
 It also stays securely folded up when in packed mode, unlike other foldable models.
 It comes with a comfortable grip, a solid powder basket, and carbon construction.
-Our splitboard testers love how simple it is to break down at transitions, saving them time and hassle.
+Our splitboard testers love how simple it is to break down during transitions, saving them time and hassle.
 It's also light and won't be noticeable on the descent.

 Read review: Black Diamond Carbon Compactor